vini7148/Python_Package/README.md

 ```
 sum(a, b)
 ```
-This function returns the sum two numbers that are passed as it's arrguments.
+This function returns the sum of a list of numbers that are passed as it's arrguments and are seprated by commas(",").
 Note: You might want to use this function in a print command to output the sum

 * AVG